Experience in parish ministry and mission

 The Diocese of Ely has a strong commitment to pioneering, and we have close relationships with churches and individuals involved in pioneering in this and other dioceses, at national level in the Church of England, and in Fresh Expressions.

-Mission experience
+Mission Experience

 Social Context Placements (SCPs)